-- If we are using the Protect sheet option and Freeze panes option than this is only possible to protect the content of the column and also the protect it from scrolling.
+- If we are using the Protect Sheet option and Freeze panes option than this is only possible to protect the content of the column and also protect it from scrolling.

 - We can choose to have a password if we are protecting a column or we can continue without having a password.